jspotten/cs324-labs/12-lab-proxy-iomultiplex/README.md

 ## Non-Blocking I/O

-All sockets that your proxy will use should be set up for non-blocking I/O.
+All sockets that your proxy will use should be set up for nonblocking I/O.
 This includes the listen socket, the sockets associated with communications between client and proxy, and the sockets associated with communications between proxy and server.